nikolanan/-CppFundamentals/longestSequence/README.md

 The program finds the longest sequence of equal elements in an integer array and then prints that sequence.
 If there is more than one such sequence, print the last one.
-The input array is entered on two lines the first line contains an integer, representing the number of elements, the second line contains the elements.
+The input array is entered on two lines the first line contains an integer, representing the number of elements, and the second line contains the elements.

 Sample input: